-Magic Bytes is an international software development company in the areas of education, entertainment and training simulation - powered by a large network of industry professionals around the world.
+Magic Bytes is an international software development company in the areas of Mixed, Virtual & Augmented Reality training simulation, education and entertainment - powered by a large network of industry professionals around the world.
 We use the latest technology to develop immersive experiences and video games for consoles, PCs, tablets, and mobile devices.

 Our objective is to introduce modern video games and software that is not overly violent in nature and includes moral awareness, while emphasizing the educational value of new technologies such as Virtual and Augmented Reality.

 Magic Bytes was founded in 2017 as an international privately owned company.
 However, Magic Bytes has been an established brand in European countries since 1987.

 The Magic Bytes vision is to create new and exciting education, entertainment & simulation technology (software and hardware) that is not only fun, but enlightening.
 We will do this by bringing together progressive international talent in art, programming, investing, marketing, and technology.

 Magic Bytes has an international network of software developers, manufacturers, distributors and marketing professionals located in several countries around the world.
 The core development teams and company representatives are currently located in Orlando, Florida and in Bielefeld, Germany.